Modeling the diffusion-erosion crossover dynamics in drug release: Results and discussion

-For the slow erosion rate case\footnote{In our model, for a system with $4L = 800$ membrane sites and an erosion rate equal to $\kappa = 0.01$ pores/(MC steps) it would take $8 \times 10^4$ MC steps for the membrane to disappear.}, $\kappa = 0.01$ pores/(MC steps), the membrane degradation takes about twice as much time than what is needed to release $99\%$ of the initial drug load, and the drug release kinetics is mostly limited by the membrane erosion rate.
-For this case Weibull adjusted parameters were found as $\tau = 12.52(1) \times 10^3$ MC steps and $b=1.22$, which could be used to classify this system as belonging to devices with ``complex release mechanism''~\cite{papadopoulou2006}, which evidently corresponds to a dominance of the membrane erosion dynamics on drug release profile.
+For the slow erosion rate case\footnote{In our model, for a system with $4L = 800$ membrane sites and an erosion rate equal to $\kappa = 0.01$ it would take $8 \times 10^4$ MC steps for the membrane to disappear.}, $\kappa = 0.01$, the membrane degradation takes about twice as much time as what is needed to release $99\%$ of the initial drug load, and the drug release kinetics is mostly limited by the membrane erosion rate.
+For this case Weibull adjusted parameters were found as $\tau = 12521(5)$ MC steps and $b=1.22$, which could be used to classify this system as belonging to devices with a ``complex release mechanism''~\cite{papadopoulou2006}, which evidently corresponds to a dominance of the membrane erosion dynamics on the drug release profile.

-As the discussion above, the presence of an erodible membrane covering the pharmaceutical device introduces an additional level of complexity on drug release patterns, presenting more important effects than it would be presumed by simply noting that the membrane decreases the probability for drug molecules to escape the capsule.
-By comparing the cases of a simple device without membrane to a series of systems covered with sequentially stiffer membranes, the characteristic times would increases but, also, the shape of the release curve would be radically changed, crossing drug release mechanisms from simple diffusion ($0.69 <b < 0.75$), normal diffusion with contribution from another mechanism ($0.75<b<1.0$), first order release ($b=1$) and, finally, to complex release ($b>1$).
-Since the Weibull distribution function provides a reasonably good approximation to release curves in the cases illustrated in Fig.~\ref{fig1}, it should be interest to perform a detailed scaling analysis on the dependence of release parameters $b$ and $\tau$ with respect the capsule sizes $L$ and the erosion rate $\kappa$ within this interval.
-The following subsections will be devoted to this task.
+As discussed above, the presence of an erodible membrane covering the pharmaceutical device introduces an additional level of complexity on drug release patterns, presenting more important effects than would be presumed by simply noting that the membrane decreases the probability for drug molecules to escape the capsule.
+By comparing the cases of a simple device without a membrane to a series of systems covered with sequentially stiffer membranes, the characteristic times would increase but, also, the shape of the release curve would be radically changed, crossing drug release mechanisms from simple diffusion ($0.69 <b < 0.75$), normal diffusion with contribution from another mechanism ($0.75<b<1.0$), first order release ($b=1$) and, finally, to complex release ($b>1$).
+Since the Weibull distribution function provides a reasonably good approximation to release curves in the cases illustrated in Fig.~\ref{fig1}, it should be interesting to perform a detailed scaling analysis on the dependence of release parameters $b$ and $\tau$ with respect the capsule sizes $L$ and the erosion rate $\kappa$ within this interval.
+The following sections will be devoted to this task.